univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Offboard Configuration

 Offboard configurations can have any name but must be XML files.
 These configs contain the information to be sent to JAMF Pro when offboarding.
-When offboarding, an offboard configuration selection will be shown to the user.
-All XML files in `offboard_configs` will be available for selection:
+As seen below, all offboard configurations will be available to the user.
+These configs are located in `private/offboard_configs` and can be accessed through `Settings`.

 ![](rsrc/images/offboard_scene_drop_down_marked_wbg.png)